-After considering his potential tax consequences, Dr. Lemieux decides to transfer his portfolio to an alter ego trust.
-Both Dr. Lemieux and MD Private Trust serve as trustees (which means the ones who are responsible for holding and managing the trust’s assets).
-MD Private Trust also works with Dr. Lemieux to arrange for the management of the investments and administer the trust’s assets, and will continue to execute these responsibilities if Dr. Lemieux is no longer able to do so.
+After considering the potential tax consequences, Dr. Lemieux decides to contribute his portfolio to an alter ego trust (a specific type of inter vivos trust).
+Both Dr. Lemieux and MD Private Trust serve as trustees (which means they are the ones responsible for holding and managing the trust’s assets).
+MD Private Trust also works with Dr. Lemieux to arrange for the management of the investments and administer the trust’s assets and will continue to execute these responsibilities if Dr. Lemieux is no longer able to do so.

-By creating the trust, Dr. Lemieux has met his investment management concerns.
+By creating the trust, Dr. Lemieux has addressed his investment management concerns.
 He has created a vehicle that protects his assets should he suffer incapacity.
-He has succeeded in reducing his executor’s fees and probate tax, since the value of the trust assets will not be included in his estate and subject to probate.
+He has succeeded in reducing his executor fees and probate tax, since the value of the trust assets will not be included in his estate and subject to probate.
 Estate administration should also be quicker and easier, while other benefits may include confidentiality and protection from claims against the estate.

 2. Personal needs